 It is important to monitor your search engine rankings so that you can track changes, monitor the ones that you need to improve and identify engines with whom you are not listed.
 If your customers did a search for specific keywords on a search engine, would they find your site?
 Are you in the first 10 results or the first 30?
 The average visitor scrolls through 1.8-page results during a typical search.
 If your business does not appear in those first 1.8 results, that could translate to lost business.

 What are people searching for?

 "Search volume" is the number of times a specific keyword is searched over a period of time.
 Having knowledge of search volumes will give you a sense for what is being searched for and what keywords you may want to focus on.
 The goal is to find keywords or keyword phrases that you feel would drive qualified traffic to your site.
+These keywords need to be in line with the content you have on your site and should be unique.
 Keep in mind the amount of competition for each keyword and be creative in finding different keyword combinations that others may not have tried yet.

 How to manage search engine placement